egetelli/egetelli/README.md

-👋 Hi, I’m @egetelli
+👋 Hi, I’m @egetelli.

-👀 I’m interested in front-end and mobile application development
+👀 I’m interested in front-end and mobile application development.

 :muscle: I'm open to use all of new technologies-languages and I'm a good researcher.

-🌱 I’m currently learning HTML,CSS,React,Flutter Languages
+🌱 I’m currently learning HTML,CSS,React,Flutter Languages.

-💞️ I’m looking to collaborate on anything useful
+💞️ I’m looking to collaborate on anything useful.

 📫 How to reach me egetelli@hotmail.com - [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/ege-telli-687828236/)